 Reflection Factor (μr)

-When light is projected on a certain surface, a certain portion of the light is absorbed by the surface and the hence the reflected light will not be of same intensity.
+When light is projected on a certain surface, a certain portion of the light is absorbed by the surface and hence the reflected light will not be of the same intensity.

-Hence, ratio of reflected light to the incident light (initial incident illumination and reflected illumination) is called the reflection factor.
+Hence, the ratio of reflected light to the incident light (initial incident illumination and reflected illumination) is called the reflection factor.
 This factor is always less than unity.